Traveling Bolivia with family... wait. Re-phrase that. Traveling anywhere

 Bolivia hotels come in all shapes, sizes and ranks.
 Visit our Hotels in Bolivia page to find the best hotels for you.
-We've teamed up with several of the world's most reliable travel sites to enable you to read Bolivia hotel reviews posted by other travelers, search for the best prices, and book your hotel reservation right here online.
+Bolivian hotels usually can be found on the world's most reliable travel sites (Booking, Tripadvisor, Expedia, Trivago, etc.) where you can read Bolivia hotel reviews posted by other travelers, search for the best prices, and book your hotel reservation right here online.

 9. Find a travel agency or tour operator to help you plan.

 Maybe you're adventurous and just want to travel Bolivia with family on your own and not as a part of a tour package.
 That's OK.
 We've listed many of the major Travel Agencies and Tour Operators in Bolivia who can help you customize your plans and inform you about the tourist attractions in Bolivia that you want to see.
 Let them help you plan as little or as much of your trip as you like.

 10. Learn about our climate and seasons.